noir-lang/noir/docs/docs/protocol-specs/l1-smart-contracts/index.md

 Our L1 outbox is pretty simple, like the L1 inbox, it is a series of trees.
 The trees are built from the messages of all the transactions in the block, and the root and height is then pushed to the L1 outbox.

-Whenever a portal wishes to consume a message, it must prove that it is included in one of these roots and that it has not been consumed before.
-This is a very similar structure to what we are doing within the rollup for UTXO's already, so it should be familiar.
+Whenever a portal wishes to consume a message, it proves that it is included in one of these roots and that it has not been consumed before.

 To address the nullifier (marking it is spent), we can simply use a bitmap and flip just 1 bit per message.
-This shares some of the cost of consuming.
+This shares some of the cost of processing messages.

-This structure is the same as is used in many merkle airdrop contracts, and is a well known pattern.
-Nevertheless, it require a bit more work from the developers side, as they need to prepare the inclusion proof before they can consume the message.
+This structure is used in many merkle airdrop contracts.
+Nevertheless, it requires some consideration from the developers side, as the portal needs to prepare the inclusion proof for the message before it can be consumed.
 The proof can be prepared based on the published data, so with good libraries it should be very straight forward for most cases.

-:::info Checking sender
+:::danger Checking sender
 When consuming a message on L1, the portal contract must check that it was sent from the expected contract given that it is possible for multiple contracts on L2 to send to it.
 If the check is not done this could go horribly wrong.
 :::